How Sleep Boosts Immune System And Makes it Stronger

 Most people who come down with COVID-19 experience mild symptoms, but in severe cases it causes pneumonia.
 While there are many kinds of pneumonias, a Harvard study led by Dr. Sanjay Patel found that in a sample of almost 57,000 women, getting fewer than 5 hours of sleep vs more than 8 hours explained a 70% difference in the incidence of pneumonia.
 It is important to note that they were not specifically looking at pneumonia associated with COVID-19, however the reduced immune system functioning that made these short-sleeping women vulnerable might be a valuable cautionary tale.

-Other Ways to Strengthen Immune System
+Other Ways to Boost Immune System

 Additional things you can do to boost your immune system beyond getting more sleep include: